gaelcolas/datum/README.md

 ### _Root Configuration_

-Finally the root configuration is where each node is processed.
+Finally the root configuration is where each node is processed (and the Magic happens).

-We import the Module or DSC Resources needed by the Configurations, and for each Node, we lookup the Configurations included by the policies, and for each of those we lookup for the parameters and splat them to the DSC Resources.
+We import the Module or DSC Resources needed by the Configurations, and for each Node, we `lookup` the Configurations implemented by the policies (`Lookup 'Configurations'`), and for each of those we `lookup` for the parameters that applies and [splat](https://technet.microsoft.com/en-us/library/gg675931.aspx) them to the DSC Resources ([sort of...](https://gaelcolas.com/2017/11/05/pseudo-splatting-dsc-resources/)).

-**This file does not need to change, it is Dynamic!**
+**This file does not need to change, it dynamically uses what's in `$ConfigurationData`!**

 ```PowerShell
 # RootConfiguration.ps1